digitalocean/ansible-collection/README.md

 ## Releasing instructions

 Please review the [upstream documentation](https://docs.ansible.com/ansible/latest/community/collection_contributors/collection_releasing.html) for releasing Ansible collections.
-The utility for creating the release metadata is [antibull-changelog](https://github.com/ansible-community/antsibull-changelog) and can be install from [PyPI](https://pypi.org/project/antsibull-changelog/) with `pip install --user antsibull-changelog` or, in this project, `poetry install --with=dev`.
+The utility for creating the release metadata is [antsibull-changelog](https://github.com/ansible-community/antsibull-changelog) and can be install from [PyPI](https://pypi.org/project/antsibull-changelog/) with `pip install --user antsibull-changelog` or, in this project, `uv sync --all-groups`.
 In general, the steps are as follow:

 1. Create a new branch for the release with `git checkout -b release/X.Y.Z`
 2. Bump the collection version in [galaxy.yml](./galaxy.yml) to `X.Y.Z`
-3. Run `antsibull-changelog release` to generate the release metadata (or `poetry run antsibull-changelog release`) to generate the release metadata
+3. Run `antsibull-changelog release` to generate the release metadata (or `uv run antsibull-changelog release`) to generate the release metadata
 4. Commit all changes, push the branch, and open a pull request against this branch
 5. Once all tests pass and approvals are finalized, merge the pull request
 6. After tests pass after the merge into `main`, create and push the `vX.Y.Z` based off of the merge commit